Siddarth-Raghuvanshi/HSC_Generation_Pipeline/README.md

 * A 24 well rack will be used as a source
 * A 6 well plate will not have edge effects added
 * Only 96 well plates as outputs are currently supported
-* Assumes that each factor uses all of the levels (i.e. fractional factorials are currently not supported)
+* Assumes that each factor uses all of the levels (i.e. Is not optimised for fractional factorials)